Nash 600: 1949

-The 1949 Nash 600 marked a dramatic and influential turn in American automotive design.
-This model was the first to feature the revolutionary aerodynamic "Airflyte" series styling, a design that made it one of the most distinctive and technologically advanced cars of its era.
-This radical shift was also a response to the intense post-war demand for new vehicles and a desire by Nash to establish a unique identity for innovation in the competitive market.
+The 1949 Nash 600 marked a dramatic turn in American automotive design.
+The new cars from Nash featured the revolutionary aerodynamic "Airflyte" series styling, a design that, according to some critics, made them one of the most distinctive, as well as technologically advanced, cars of their era.

 The genesis of the 1949 Airflyte's design began during World War II, which saw a pause in new civilian vehicle development.
 Former Nash designer Holden "Bob" Koto, in collaboration with Ted Pietsch, proposed a new car body in 1943 that was described as resembling an "upside-down bathtub."
-Although Nash Motors rejected their concept, the final 1949 production model mirrored their unconventional vision.
-The primary force behind the final design was Nils Erik Wahlberg, Nash's vice president of engineering, who championed using wind tunnel testing to create a truly streamlined vehicle.
-The daring aerodynamic styling, spacious interior, and innovative comfort features, represented a bold step for Nash Motors in the post-war automotive landscape, establishing a distinct identity in the competitive economy car segment.
+Although Nash management rejected their concept, the final 1949 production model mirrored their unconventional vision.
+The primary force behind the final design was Nils Erik Wahlberg, Nash's vice president of engineering, who championed using wind tunnel testing to develop a streamlined vehicle.